OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 OPENVIDU_PRO_KIBANA_HOST=https://elk.example.com:443/kibana
 ```

-If you have configured a user in your Elastic Stack, you need to specify it also in your `/opt/openvidu/.env`.
+If you have configured an user in your Elastic Stack, you need to specify it also in your `/opt/openvidu/.env`.
 Only basic auth is supported, which is used by Elastic Stack in their Basic License and is free to use.
 You need to modify these properties:

 ```
 ELASTICSEARCH_USERNAME=<YOUR_ELK_USER>